Features

 Chalk supports two primary methods for defining and managing prompts: direct prompt definitions and named prompts.
 Each approach offers different benefits depending on your use case and deployment requirements.

 Direct prompt definitions provide immediate, inline configuration of LLM completions.
-This approach is useful for

-rapid prototyping, one-off implementations, or when prompt logic is tightly coupled to specific features.
-To define
+This approach is useful for rapid prototyping, one-off implementations, or when prompt logic is tightly coupled to specific features.

 library.